OFAI/hub-toolbox-python3/docs/user/matlab_vs_python.rst

 hub-toolbox-python3
 -------------------

-The Hub Toolbox for Python3 was initially ported from the Matlab code.
+The `Hub Toolbox for Python3 <https://github.com/OFAI/hub-toolbox-python3>`_
+was initially ported from the Matlab code.
-Development now focuses on this flavor.
+Development now focuses on these scripts.
 It is thus continuously being extended for new functionality and is tested and documented thoroughly.
-The Hub Toolbox for Python3 offers all the functionality the Matlab flavor offers, plus:
+The Hub Toolbox for Python3 offers all the functionality the Matlab scripts offer, plus:

 - additional hubness reduction methods